koushikgg/Supernova/README.md

 ## Credits

-[@Tomato6966](https://github.com/Tomato6966) Thanks to Tomato6966 for the Handler and the Queue System.
+[@Tomato6966](https://github.com/Tomato6966) Thanks to Tomato6966, For the Handler and the Queue System.
 Queue System is partially adapted from [Musicium](https://github.com/Tomato6966/Musicium)

 [my github]: https://github.com/Wonyoungieeeeeee